 Imaging tests aren’t a common method to diagnose laryngeal cancer.
-However, tests such as a CT scan or MRI can help your doctor to see if a cancer has spread.
+However, tests such as a CT scan or MRI scan can help your doctor tell if cancer has spread.

 If you receive a cancer diagnosis, the next step is staging.
 Staging shows how far the cancer has spread.
 Oncologists generally use the TNM system to stage laryngeal cancer: